SelwynLatog/rot-nn/README.md

 # rot'nn
 ## v1
 a simple brainrot predictive neural network from scratch using raw numpy.
 No pytorch or tensorflow.
 Trained on brainrot-> generates brainrot

 This kinda just started as a joke.
-"Let me build a neural network from scratch but its brainrot haha" I got obsessed with it, it became a mini transformer
+An experimental sandbox project "Let me build a neural network from scratch but its brainrot haha" I got obsessed with it, it became a mini transformer

 ## v2